GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 **Core type** - The core manages interfaces between the federation and the federate; there are several messaging technologies supported by HELICS.

-**Publications and Inputs** - Publication configuration contains a listing of source handle, data types, and units being sent by the federate; input configuration does the same for values being received by the federate.
+**Publications and Inputs** - Publication configuration contains a listing of source interface name, data types, and units being sent by the federate; input configuration does the same for values being received by the federate.
 If supported by the simulator (e.g., [a Python simulator](../examples/fundamental_examples/fundamental_default.md)), these values can be mapped to internal variables of the simulator from the configuration file.

 **Endpoints** - Endpoints are sending and receiving points for HELICS messages to and from message federates.
 They are declared and defined for each federate.